waveform80/picamera/docs/recipes2.rst

 within the encoder's callback has to be reasonably quick to avoid stalling the encoder pipeline.

+Writing a custom encoder is quite a bit harder than writing a :ref:`custom output <custom_outputs>` and in most cases there's little benefit.
+The only thing a custom encoder gives you that a custom output doesn't is access to the buffer header flags.
+For many output formats (MJPEG and YUV for example), these won't tell you anything interesting (i.e. they'll simply indicate that the buffer contains a full frame and nothing else).
+Currently, the only format where the buffer header flags contain useful information is H.264.
+Even then, most of the information (I-frame, P-frame, motion information, etc.) would be accessible from the :attr:`~picamera.PiCamera.frame` attribute which you could access from your custom output's ``write`` method.

 The encoder classes defined by picamera form the following hierarchy (shaded classes are actually instantiated by the implementation in picamera, white classes implement base functionality but aren't technically "abstract"):